nabsabraham/my-website/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
-Hi all!
-I am a graduate student pursuing the intersection of deep learning and medical imaging.
-My research interests include semantic segmentation and of late, I have become very interested in representation/manifold learning.
+I am a graduate student at Ryerson Multimedia Lab pursuing the intersection of deep learning and medical imaging.
+My research interests include semantic segmentation and of late, I have become very interested in generative models for supervised tasks.